GitTeaching/Django_NER_Crisis/README.md

 - SpaCy & Displacy : for NLP and Named Entity Recognition visualization
 - CrisisLex : for crisis lexicon (updated and modified)
 - Tweepy : for accessing the Twitter API
-- SQLite database & PostgreSQL for deployement
+- SQLite database & PostgreSQL for deployment

 ## System Architecture :